jig1314/PlayTogether/README.md

 ## Sprint 2
 All documentation about Sprint 2 can be found in the Sprint 2 folder in thie repo.
 The Documentation.md will provide additional information.

+## Sprint 3
+All documentation about Sprint 3 can be found in the Sprint 3 folder in thie repo.
+The Documentation.md will provide additional information.